 Our Analysis and Test Results

-The Kuhl Splash Roll Up Pant is made of 68% Cotton, 29% Nylon, and 3% Spandex.
+The Splash Roll Up Pant is made of 68% Cotton, 29% Nylon, and 3% Spandex.
 They have a relaxed fit that tends to run small (we had to size up in this model otherwise the waistbelt snap kept popping open — yikes!), and are available in three inseam lengths (Short 30", Regular 32" and Tall 34") for all sizes (2-16).
 The legs roll up to a 24" inseam (on the Regular size) with a snap to secure them.
-There is a dazzling array of colors available, including Carbon, Seaport, Sage, Black, Breen, Khaki, Indigo, Camel, Mountain Jade, and Vino.

 Comfort & Mobility

-As for mobility, the spandex adds a touch of stretch, and these pants worked well when climbing or bouldering, though we liked the Prana Halle better for that application as those are stretchier and somewhat lighter.
-This model does have articulated knees though, which will help you high step or heel hook with ease.
+As for mobility, the spandex adds a touch of stretch, and these pants work well when climbing or bouldering, though we liked the Prana Halle better for that application as those are stretchier and somewhat lighter.
+This model does have articulated knees though, which will help you high step or heel hook better.

 Durability is where these pants excel.
 The thicker fabric will hold up to more butt scootches than a thinner pant, and the smooth material doesn't snag on spiky plants or pill easily.
 In fact, we have a pair in our closet that is a few years old, and they still look brand new except for a little fading, which you might want to keep in mind when selecting from the array of colors available.
 (Our Black pair is now decidedly "Grey.")